YZS17/CVE/Salia_PLCC/Salia_PLCC_Slave_v2.2.0_File_Upload.md

-# Salia PLCC Slave v2.2.0 has a Arbitrary File Upload Vulnerability
+# Salia PLCC Master/Slave v2.2.0 has a Arbitrary File Upload Vulnerability

 ### Description

-Salia PLCC Slave v2.2.0 has a Arbitrary File Upload vulnerability in the file /firmware.php ,anyone can upload a file to getshell ,which can lead to **Arbitrary Remote Command Execution**
+Salia PLCC Master/Slave v2.2.0 has a Arbitrary File Upload vulnerability in the file /firmware.php ,anyone can upload a file to getshell ,which can lead to **Arbitrary Remote Command Execution**

 ### Vender